wbarryga/userScripts/LinkedIn/Readme.md

 ## Functionalities
 ### Avature Search
   1. Want to avoid adding duplicates to Avature?
 Click the "Avature" button that opens a new tab with the lead's name pre-populated.
 This helps save time by avoiding copying-pasting
+  2. Added additional script to support checking from NSBE site

 ### Partner Search
   1. If you're like me, keeping track of Cisco's partners is a time intensive task.
 While we have an Excel spreadsheet, the online partner search tool is the most current source of information.
   2. Click the "Partner" button to open a new tab with the lead's current employer pre-loaded as a search term.

 ## Installation
 ### Supported Browsers